Rsgm/Hakd/README.md

 #Hakd
-Hakd is a game about hacking, with a realistic, simulated, and procedurally generated internet.
+Hakd is a single player game about hacking, with a realistic, simulated, and procedurally generated internet.
 This game simulates an entire internet for you to explore and mess around with all you want, legally.
  * Procedurally generated Internet(at game start, random seed) with thousands of networks to hack.
  * Completely open world, you can hack into/mess with any server on any network you can find.
  * The player controls a server farm.
 For the end game, think of google's or the nsa's data center. (not that I have seen either in person)